seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

-The choice of using only the DType classes in the first step of finding the correct ``CastingImpl`` means that the default implementation of ``__common_dtype__`` has a reasonable definition of "safe casting" between DTypes available (although e.g. the concatenate operation using it may still fail when attempting to find the actual common instance or cast).
+The choice of using only the DType classes in the first step of finding the correct ``CastingImpl`` means that the default implementation of ``__common_dtype__`` has a reasonable definition of "safe casting" between DTypes classes (although e.g. the concatenate operation using it may still fail when attempting to find the actual common instance or cast).
-For this the inclusion of the ``casting="safe"`` argument is necessary, however, this does mean that both the ``CastingImpl`` and the methods have a notion of casting safety, thus duplicating the logic in two places.
+For this the inclusion of the ``casting="safe"`` argument is necessary, however, this does mean that both the ``CastingImpl`` and the methods have a notion of casting safety, thus duplicating some of the logic in two places.
 For non-flexible DTypes both places hold the same information.

 Thus, it may be desirable to move this information into the ``CastingImpl``.
 **TODO: That is actually a good point, maybe I should change that right now :)**

+This split into two, in some sense distinct, steps may seem to add complexity rather than reduce it, while an alternative is to create a slot which answers the whether a ``float64`` can cast to ``float32``.
+This has two problems, however.
+First, we still require handling of (possibly mixed) dtype instances and DType classes.
+Second, it breaks the separation of concerns for user DTypes.
+A user ``Int24`` dtype may know how to cast to a ``ArbitraryWidthInteger``.
+However, in the above design it does not require any specific knowledge about ``ArbitraryWidthInteger``, except how to create one sufficient for the casting task.
+If ``ArbitraryWidthInteger`` has smaller representations, even if added later on, it naturally provides the information that the cast is unsafe in the followup step.

+The main alternative to the proposed design is to move most of the information which is here pushed into the ``CastingImpl`` directly into methods on the DTypes.
+This, however, will not allow the close similarity between casting and universal functions.
+On the up side, it reduces the necessary indirection as noted below.

 **Notes:**